Local Contexts Hub

 The Client

 Introducing Local Contexts - a global initiative that supports Indigenous communities with tools that can reassert cultural authority in heritage collections and data.
-Through Traditional Knowledge and Biocultural labels they help Indigenous communities repatriate knowledge and gain control over how data is collected, managed, displayed, accessed, and used.
+Traditional Knowledge (TK) Labels and Biocultural (BC) Labels are tools co-developed with Indigenous communities to communicate cultural protocols for how traditional knowledge should be shared, accessed, and used.
+They help embed community-specific rules — such as restrictions around sacred, gendered, or seasonal knowledge — into digital systems, ensuring respectful and informed engagement with Indigenous cultural heritage.

 The Challenge